Lindsay is an expert in garden management. So let’s Ask her Some Questions about how she manages her Garden.

-Please tell us how big your house or garden is?
-And tell us about your self.
+Please tell us how big your house or garden is.
+TELL US ALL ABOUT YOU.

-What type of plants you have in your garden?
+What kind of plants do you have in your garden?

-- Trellis everything to send it growing vertically.
+- To make it grow vertically, you can trellis everything.
 Use anything you have or can get for free, it doesn’t need to be fancy.
-I used cheap wood material from the hardware store, bamboo poles and $2 metal cages.
-It keeps thing neater and allows you to squeeze in more plants.
+I used inexpensive wood material, bamboo poles, as well as $2 metal cages.
+It makes things neater and allows for more plants.

 - Use containers…I ran out of ground space so I started planting in containers.
-I am growing 50+ strawberry plants in 5 square feet, instead of having a 50 ft bed on the ground.
+Instead of having a 50ft bed, I’m growing 50+ strawberry plants in 5 feet.

 - Prune aggressively!
-I pruned my plants for good airflow and to keep them inside their cages or support structures.
+I pruned my plants to ensure good airflow and to keep them in their cages or support frames.
 I didn’t allow any of the plants to spill over and start taking space from their neighbor…it also helps stop smaller plants from being shaded out by the bigger ones.

-What is your favorite gardening pot and where do you get them from or any DIY?
+What is your favorite GARDENING pot?
+Where do you get them from?

 Lindsay – My favorite garden pot is whichever ones work best!
 I have my strawberry plants potted in laundry baskets and it’s working out fabulously!
 I didn’t even have to buy them, I already had them in my house.
 I used 17-gallon bathtubs for my remaining container garden.
 They are available at any hardware shop. “utility tubs”You can get it for $5.
 I used a drill with an extremely large bit to drill tons in the bottom for drainage.
 Pre-drilled pots this large are expensive at $30 and more.
 I was able save a lot of money by drilling the holes myself.